MarkGotLasagna/code-me-dummy/README.md

  - `python filename.py`

     *note: to use a specific version of python (which might be needed if some scripts fail to compile), append the version like `python3 filename.py`*

-*note: some programs might have an 'alternative' solution to the problem, they are denoted with the keyword `_alt`*